BYU-ITC-210/BYU-ITC-210.github.io/LabWriteupInstructions.md

 * (I can) Pass data through the JSON format.
 (This is better!)
 * Passing data through the JSON format.
 (This feels awkward.)

+## V. References (required)

+List URLs or other reference information you used in the writeup.
+They don't have to follow any particular format.
+Bare URLs are acceptable.

-### UML Diagrams
+### About UML Diagrams

 For Lab 1, a UML diagram is not required or relevant.
 Our class discussion of UML diagrams will happen before the Lab 2 writeup.

 Make sure that your screenshots and UML diagrams display correctly on GitHub before submitting them.
 Also, ensure that the screenshots are clear and readable.

+Each lab indicates the type of UML diagram that should be included.
+Please pay attention and submit the right kind.

-For the UML diagrams, it is acceptable to submit a photos if the diagram was hand-drawn.
+For the UML diagrams, it is acceptable to submit a photo if the diagram was hand-drawn.
 All UMLs made on a computer should be exported to an appropriate image format such as PNG, JPEG, or SVG.